bowman2001/perplexdoc/content/doc/enhancing/image/syntax/index.md

 4. Parameters as additional code block attributes {.ol-continue}

-How to add parameters to page resources in the frontmatter or to global and remote resources in a data file is described in the [introduction to the workflow](/doc/intro/workflow/resources).
+How to add parameters to page resources in the frontmatter and how to add global and remote resources in a local data file is described in the [introduction to the workflow](/doc/intro/workflow/resources).

 Query string parameters are a specialty for the in-place manipulation of images [described below](#query-string-parameters).